-- For loans to corporate customers we assessed and tested the design and operating effectiveness of the controls over allocation of loans into Stages. - For a sample of loans to corporate clients, for which a potential change in ECL estimate may have a significant impact on the consolidated financial statements we tested whether Stages are correctly assigned by the Group given the impact of COVID-19 on the borrowers' operations by analysing financial and nonfinancial information, as well as assumptions and professional judgements, applied by the Group. - For a sample of loans to corporate customers, we tested the correctness of data inputs for PD calculation. - For a sample of Stage 3 loans to corporate customers, where ECL are assessed individually, we critically assessed assumptions used by the Group to forecast future cash flows, including the estimated value of realisable collateral and their expected realisation periods based on publicly available market information. - For loans to retail customers we tested the design and operating effectiveness of controls over timely reflection of delinquency events in the underlying systems. - We agreed input data for the model used to assess ECL for loans to retail customers to underlying documents and checked whether these loans have been correctly allocated into Stages on a sample basis.
+- For loans to corporate customers we assessed and tested the design and operating effectiveness of the controls over allocation of loans into Stages. - For a sample of loans to corporate clients, for which a potential change in ECL estimate may have a significant impact on the unconsolidated financial statements we tested whether Stages are correctly assigned by the Bank given the impact of COVID-19 on the borrowers' operations by analysing financial and non-financial information, as well as assumptions and professional judgements, applied by the Bank. - For a sample of loans to corporate customers, we tested the correctness of data inputs for PD calculation. - For a sample of Stage 3 loans to corporate customers, where ECL are assessed individually we critically assessed assumptions used by the Bank to forecast future cash flows, including the estimated value of realisable collateral and their expected realisation periods based on publicly available market information. - For loans to retail customers we tested the design and operating effectiveness of controls over timely reflection of delinquency events in the underlying systems. - We agreed input data for the model used to assess ECL for loans to retail customers to underlying documents and checked whether these loans have been correctly allocated into Stages on a sample basis. - We assessed general predictive capability of the models used by the Bank to assess ECL by comparing the estimates made as at 1 January 2020 with actual results for 2020.
+We also assessed the appropriateness of economic forecasts by comparing the Bank's forecasts with those we have simulated.
+As part of this work we critically assessed the appropriateness of the Bank's assumptions of the economic uncertainty related to COVID-19.

-Eurasian Bank Joint Stock Company Independent Auditors' Report Page 3
+Eurasian Bank Joint Stock Company

+Independent Auditors' Report Page 3